How to prevent high employee turnover | Benni

 For any business, employee turnover can be an issue, and particularly for small businesses when it can create a large hole.
 On top of this, there’s the cost of replacing them, the productivity issues and the lower morale potentially caused when others have to cover their work.

 While we can never retain 100% of our staff, you can start to think about trying to change some of the things that may be causing high employee turnover.
-Investors in People’s (IIP) recent job exodus survey1 highlighted why employees vote with their feet.
-And here are some ideas on how to prevent them from walking out the door permanently.
+Investors in People’s (IIP) recent job exodus survey and Benni’s own War for Talent report have highlighted why some employees vote with their feet.
+Here are some ideas on how you can prevent them from walking out the door permanently.

 Being a rubbish boss

 As the saying goes, people don’t quit bad jobs, they quit bad managers.

 Research conducted by MHR in 2018 found that in the UK, 73% of employees who have experienced a poor manager at work have considered leaving their jobs, and a staggering 55% of those have actually quit their job because of bad management2.